jet/equinox/DOCUMENTATION.md

  * The Service defines operations in business terms, neutral to any concrete
  * store selection or implementation supplied only a `resolve` function that can
  * be used to map from ids (as supplied to the `streamName` function) to an
- * Equinox Decider; Typically the service should be a stateless Singleton *)
+ * Equinox.Decider; Typically the service should be a stateless Singleton *)

 type Service internal (resolve : ClientId -> Equinox.Decider<Events.Event, Fold.State>) =